EnkiSilicium/artisan-atlas/README.md

 ###  Fault tolerance & event delivery

 **Shared aspects**
-- **Transactional outbox** guarantees “state change and its event” commit together; a dispatcher drains the outbox post-commit.
+- [**Transactional outbox**](libs/persistence/src/lib/unit-of-work/typeorm.uow.ts) guarantees “state change and its event” commit together; a dispatcher drains the outbox post-commit.
+- **Errors are treated as contracts**: shared for unified interpretation; carefully grouped into separate [error-libs](libs/error-handling/) based on the rate of change.
 - **Kafka** carries domain events; **stable keys** preserve per-entity ordering within a partition (Order-service by **`orderId`**, Bonus-service by **`commissionerId`**).  **`aggregateVersion`** still attached for potential partition split; enables consumer reordering.
 - Consumers are idempotent (exactly-once **effects**) with a dedupe gate before applying changes.
 - **DLQ** is per topic; standardized domain-specific errors attached to each message.